mhindawash/cypress_automation_tutorial/README.md

 # Cypress Automation Mastery Tutorial

 Welcome!
-I created this Cypress Automation Mastery Tutorial as a testament to my practical experience and knowledge in Cypress.
 This guide isn't just another tutorial; it's a compilation of my personal journey with Cypress, addressing many gaps I found in existing resources when I was just starting.

 As a self-taught software professional, I've often found that many tutorials out there don't quite hit the mark.
 They either assume too much prior knowledge or skip over the nuances that can make or break your understanding of a tool.
 When I learned Cypress, I faced these issues, and it's those very gaps this tutorial aims to fill.

 So, whether you're a complete beginner or someone with some exposure to Cypress, this guide is for you.
 Here, I'll walk you through the process of installing Cypress and crafting your first automation test.
 By sharing the insights I've gained through my experiences, I hope to provide a smoother learning journey for others venturing into Cypress.

-This tutorial is more than just a guide; it's a showcase of my technical expertise with Cypress, my commitment to continuous learning, and my ability to document processes clearly in Github pull requests.
-While I might not have a formal degree, my skills and knowledge extend far beyond that - and this tutorial is a testament to that fact.

 Let's get started and master Cypress together!